AU-Biocommons/genome-annotation/README.md

 2. Tasks are grouped into [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
 3. Roles can be used by [playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) to make the steps for each system easy to understand and define.

-# Structure of the genome-annotation repo:
+# Structure of the genome-annotation repo
 The structure of this repo is as below:

 1. ansible-test